SoldierCantKill/SoldierCantKill/README.md

 # Introduction

-Hi.
+Hello and thank you to anyone who is reading this.
 My name is Cam'ron Hill.
 I am 18 years old.
-I started programming a year ago in Unreal Engine and have learned alot since then.
+I started programming a year ago in Unreal Engine and ever since then I have enjoyed working in programming.
 My goal is that in the future I will be able to release my own game for a profit with the resources gained from working freelance & programming jobs.

+# Experience
+C++ - Alot of my C++ experiences comes directly from Unreal Engine.
+So I am used to using the Unreal Engine framework codebase.
+C# - Not alot, Dived into Unity in the past for a short time.
+Java - I learned a bit of the general frameworks that people use, I've only used it for an AP class and as such I didn't learn as much as I could have alone.
+GDScript - All of this experience of course, comes directly from Godot.

 # Projects